kirito-k/Realtime-Chatrooms/README.md

 ## Implementation
 - Clone the repository
 - Go inside individual "client" and "server" folders and install their dependencies separately.
-Perform the following commands from starting from root directory.
+Perform the following commands from the root directory.
 ```Client folder
 cd client
 npm install